daandouwe/Thesis/README.md

-# Latent variables for Recurrent Neural Network Grammars
+# Neural language models with latent syntax
-Language models with latent trees.
+Language models with syntax in guises of various kind.

 ## Setup
 Use `make` to obtain the data and install EVALB: